NUEVO MEXICO PROFUNDO

 CONCERTS in the historic churches are informal gatherings that fuse the music and the ambience into unique experiences.
 Some of the events are candle- and lantern-lit (village churches often have no electricity), and many are in churches rarely seen by non-parishioners.
 The performances are generally preceded by informal church visits and by conversation with the musicians, and they are prefaced by a welcome and/or a brief talk on the church’s history and culture.
 Some performances coincide with feast-day celebrations.

 GUIDED TOURS first departed from the Santuario de Chimayó to the historic churches in Córdova, Truchas, and Las Trampas, and these tours continue.
 The High Road churches are particularly outstanding for their historical and cultural importance and their conservation of santero altar screens.
-Tours to relatively unknown churches elsewhere in New Mexico were later developed: in Mora County, in the Picurís Pueblo / Peñasco area, and along the Pecos River.
-Inquiries regarding group tours are welcome.
+Tours to relatively unseen churches elsewhere in New Mexico were later developed: in Mora County, along the Pecos River, and at the Zuni, Mescalero Apache, and Navajo reservations.

 NUEVO MEXICO PROFUNDO is an experiment in hope.